tsgates/arch-wiki-markdown/wiki/Jumbo_Frames.md

 And now enable and start the service on every device you want to configure.
 (In this example, the service would be setmtu@eth0.service)

-> Netcfg
+> Netctl

-For adapters configured by netcfg, another way to set the mtu persistently is to insert a line like this in the network profile:
+For adapters configured by netctl, another way to set the mtu persistently is to use the ExecUpPost variable in the network profile:

-    POST_UP='/sbin/ip link set eth0 mtu 4000'
+    ExecUpPost='/usr/bin/ip link set eth0 mtu 4000'

-Netcfg_Tips#Using_jumbo_frames

 Examples
 --------